Emergence of non-Markovian Decoherent Histories in Integrable Environment: A "Tape Recorder" Model for Local Quantum Observables: Decoherence overlap

-The coupling of the escaped modes to the future quench dynamics is below the statistical significance threshold $a_{\rm cut}$.
-Thus, the system evolution on $\left[0,t\right]$ effectively reduced to the evolution only with $r(t) = m_+(t) - m_-(t)$ modes (\ref{eq:m_plus}), (\ref{eq:m_minus}) that lie within the minimal forward light cone and have not yet irreversibly decoupled.
-In the moving basis the Hamiltonian can be rewritten:
+The coupling of the irreversibly decoupled modes to the future quench dynamics is below the statistical significance threshold $r_{\rm cut}$.
+The system evolution on $\left[0,t\right]$ can therefore be effectively reduced to the relevant modes inside the minimal forward light cone that have not yet irreversibly decoupled (iii).
+Denoting their number by $r(t) = m_+(t) - m_-(t)$, the effective Hamiltonian in the moving basis takes the form:

-where $\xi_{kl}$ gradually implement the rotation and together with $\hat{\kappa}_k$ are by the non-stationary Bogoliubov transformation \cite{Pol2022}, $\chi_{k}(t)$ are the time-dependent coupling amplitudes.
+where $\chi_{k}(t)$ are the time-dependent coupling amplitudes, $\xi_{kl}(t)$ gradually implement the rotation and together with $\hat{\kappa}_k$ are defined by the non-stationary Bogoliubov transformation (see Appendix~\ref{app:trans_moving_basis}, \cite{Pol2022}).

-Since the effective Hamiltonian contains only relevant modes, all escaped modes are completely absent from the dynamics.
-Consequently, the projections on their eigensubspaces commute with the Hamiltonian after escape time:
+Consequently, the projections onto eigensubspaces of irreversibly decoupled modes commute with the interaction Hamiltonian after escape time: